openwisp/docker-openwisp/README.md

 ##### Steps:

-1. Install docker-compose: `pip install docker-compose`
+1. Install docker-compose
 2. (optional) Congfigure: Manipulate all the values in the .env file as you desire.
 3. Make desired changes in the Dockerfiles.
-4. You can build the containers with `docker-compose build`.
+4. In the root of the repository, run `make`.
 5. After that do `docker-compose up`, when the containers are ready, you can test them out by going to the domain name of the modules.

 Note: